yuelululu/KERNEL/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at unhapp
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at unhappychoice@gmail.com.
+All complaints w